- HVR Real-Time Data Integration FAQs

 Yes, bi-directional SSL using custom-generated SSL public/private keys can be setup to secure data transfers.

 HVR uses a distributed architecture.
 In any setup one of the HVR installations must be nominated to be the hub.
 The architecture is flexible and modular which means the hub can be collocated with the source, with the destination, or the hub can be running on its own server or virtual machine.
 The hub requires a connection to a database (the hub database).
 Setting up (real-time) data integration in HVR is done through a GUI connection with the hub.
 It is highly recommended to have an installation of HVR on the source database server, and on or close to the target.
 Such a setup optimizes resource utilization and generally minimizes latency.
 In some cases, an installation on the source database server is a requirement to support log-based change data capture.
-This type of installation is called an HVR remote listener agent and acts as a slave from the hub – no local configuration.
+This type of installation is called an HVR remote listener agent and acts as a child from the parent hub – no local configuration.

 HVR will do most of the management tasks itself.
 Its robust communication will automatically recover from most errors.
 HVR can send alerts by email or SNMP if recovery takes too long or an unrecoverable error occurs.
 In the HVR GUI, graphs and reports are available on the past and current replication status.